Dicodes No. 6 - Water Transfer Edition

 AW IMR 26650 4200mAh - Flat Top Battery required.

-Dicodes Instruction Manual & Support:
+Dicodes Instruction Manual

 Two year warranty covers manufacturing faults within the electronic component of the device only.
-Opening the device, other than the battery cap to change the battery, will void the warranty.
+Opening the device, other than the battery cap to change the battery, will void the warranty. * Damage or corrosion caused by seepage of excessive e-liquid is NOT covered by the warranty.*

 Please Note: In order for the temperature control settings to function, a coil made from NiFe30, Titanium, Ni200, Tungsten, adjustable („other“) wire must be used, no exceptions.
 Coils made with Standard Nichrome or Kanthal A1 wire will only support wattage mode, so the temperature control feature cannot be utilized.